gaborcsardi/secret/vignettes/secrets.md

 ```

 ```
-#>      password
+##      password
-#> "my_password"
+## "my_password"
 ```

 ### Note for Windows users

   * If you use windows, you most likely created your keys using PuttyGen.
 Note that the key created by default from PuttyGen is not in OpenSSH format, so you have to convert your format first.
-To do this, use the  `/Conversions/Export OpenSSH` key PuttyGen menu.
+To do this, use the  `/Conversions/Export OpenSSH key` menu item in  PuttyGen.

   * Note that the folder `~/.ssh` in Windows usually expands to `C:\\Users\\YOURNAME\\Documents\\.ssh`.
 You can find the full path by using: